curexe/SmartPay-API/older_versions/v1-2/webhooks/get_webhooks.md

 ## Description

-Retreives a list of the current webhooks.
+Retreives a list of webhooks.
+Parameters can be used to filter the list.

+Will return up to 100 results at a time.
+Use <b>page</b> to retreive the next results in the set.

 ## Input Parameters